-The second course continues with study of the rest of the Old Testament and branches out into the history of Ancient Greece.
+The second course continues with the study of the rest of the Old Testament and branches out into the history of Ancient Greece.
 The third course narrows the biblical focus to the four gospels, and historical study moves on to Ancient Rome.
 Required resources are a mixture similar to the books used for the first course.
-These first three courses each use a book from Sonya Shafer's Visits to… geography courses that include mapwork, photos, and traveler’s accounts plus recommended books and activities.
+These first three courses each use a book from Sonya Shafer's Visits to… geography courses that include map work, photos, and traveler’s accounts plus recommended books and activities.

 With the last three courses, the biblical emphasis takes second place to history coverage since each course is covering a huge swath of history, but they do cover the New Testament.
 Uncle Josh’s Outline Maps is used for mapwork for these three courses, but geography also receives attention through other resources that incorporate geography into the study of history.

-The fourth course, Middle Ages, Renaissance, Reformation and Epistles, has a strong Protestant viewpoint with a great deal of attention given to the Reformation.
+The fourth course, Middle Ages, Renaissance, Reformation, & Epistles, has a strong Protestant viewpoint with a great deal of attention given to the Reformation.
 It uses resources strongly supportive of the Reformation such as the Reformation Time Line, The Beggar’s Bible (story of John Wyclif), The Bible Smuggler (story of William Tyndale), and Famous Men of the Renaissance and Reformation.
-It also uses other resources such as Famous Men of the Middle Ages, Castle, Cathedral, Ink on His Fingers, and Around the World in a Hundred Years, and most of the recommended resources for individual grade levels are secular.
+It also uses other resources such as Famous Men of the Middle Ages, Castle, Cathedral, Ink on His Fingers, and Around the World in a Hundred Years.
+Most of the recommended resources for individual grade levels are secular.
 Epistles studied this year are James, Galatians, 1 and 2 Thessalonians, and 1 and 2 Corinthians.

-Early Modern and Epistles slightly overlaps Middle Ages since it begins with Columbus.
+Early Modern & Epistles slightly overlaps with Middle Ages since it begins with Columbus.
 It goes on to cover both world and American history from the American colonial period up through the early 1800s.
 With only one school year to cover so much history, the only way to accomplish this is with selective storytelling, highlighting key people and events.